nxthdr/peerlab-bird-config/README.md

 # Peerlab BIRD Config

-A Rust tool that generates BIRD BGP configuration from Headscale API for the nxthdr peerlab infrastructure.
+Generates IP→ASN mappings for BIRD BGP configuration by fetching data from Headscale and peerlab-gateway APIs.

 ## Installation